-Students are expected to complete all clinical requirements in the MRI and/or CT Program.
+Students are expected to complete all clinical requirements in the CT and/or MRI Program.
 Students must maintain a minimum clinical time requirement of no less than 4 hours per day and 15 hours per week (additional hours may be required if specified by the clinical site).
 If either of these occur, the student will receive 0.5 disciplinary points.
 Students may not exceed 10 hours in a clinical shift.

-Additional clinical time needed for the student to complete ARRT and/or school requirements up to 500 hours will be at no additional cost to the student.
-However, if a student requests additional clinical hours, a clinical fee will be assessed.
+The clinical time allowed for the student to complete ARRT and/or school requirements is up to 500 hours.
+If a student requests or requires additional clinical hours, a clinical fee will be assessed.

-If a student leaves the facility at any time during their scheduled clinical time, he/she is required to clock out and in using Trajecsys.
+If a student leaves the facility at any time during their scheduled clinical time, he/she is required to clock out and in.
 Extended lunch periods will be considered an incident of tardiness.

-Disciplinary points will not be given if weekly minimum hour requirement is not met due to a holiday week.
+Disciplinary points will not be given if the weekly minimum hour requirement is not met due to a holiday week.

-POLICY TITLE: Behavioral / Clinical Objectives PAGE: 1 of 2
+POLICY TITLE: Behavioral / Clinical Objectives ORIGINAL DATE: September 21, 2004 REVISED: July 18, 2022 PAGE: 1 of 2 LAST REVIEWED: July 8, 2024